9 Best Places To Stay In Lofoten Islands From A Native (2026)

 You will also have access to a shared lounge on the premises and enjoy a wide variety of activities in the nearby area.
 Embark on a fishing trip, cycling, hiking, or diving in the Arctic waters.

 The house is traditional red painted wood on the outside and has a modern interior and amenities on the inside while keeping the authentic touch.
-All units have a kitchenette, a seating area a private bathroom and free WiFi.
-Some rooms also have a terrace and sea views.

 9. Å In Lofoten

-At last, the final stop in Lofoten, Å, if we don’t count the smaller islands on the outside where you need a boat to access.
+At last, the final stop in Lofoten, Å, if we don’t count the smaller islands on the outside, where you need a boat to access.

 This is a magic place, famous for its cinnamon buns in the small village bakery, and staying here will be an experience in itself.